 Providing visually hidden headings to sectioned content

 All sectioning elements, such as Cards, should contain a heading to provide a clear document outline and form of navigation to assistive technology users.
 However, there may be times a heading is not required (or even redundant) in a particular UI for sighted users.
-By using the Screen Reader Only component you can provide a visually hidden heading to give additional context and heirarchy.
+By using the Screen Reader Only component you can provide a visually hidden heading to give additional context and hierarchy.
 In the example below, we've added "Flex" as a heading that is accessible to assistive technology, but hidden visually.

 <Card>